 From here you can also access the files that are in your database on the server.
 If you select ‘PPS Hosted Database’ the screen will display the files that you can access in your database.

 Local Drives on a Mac

 From here, go into the Folders tab and tick the box to Redirect Folders and click the + button towards the bottom of the screen to add a new redirection.

-In the Browse window navigate to the folder you want to have available in PPS and select Choose at the bottom of the screen with the location selected and then select Add.
+In the Browse window navigate to the PPS folder you have created and select Open at the bottom of the screen with the location selected and then select Add.
 Your PPS folder will now be listed as a redirected folder.

 Now, when saving to or from PPS you will see the PPS folder that was added as a redirection.
 From here you can find the file that you want to upload or save a file from PPS to this location.